Antique 18th-19th Century Indo Persian Saddle Axe Islamic Mughal India Bhuj Gujarat

 Quantity available: 1

-The protruding rear hammer is surmounted by an elephant with an engraved saddle blanket and flanked by two tigers mounted on a tubular steel haft which is completely overlaid with silver foil engraved with a floral pattern highlighted in gold.
+The protruding rear hammer has an elephant on top of it.
+The elephant has an engraved saddle blanket and is accompanied by two tigers, which are mounted on a tubular steel haft.
+The haft is overlaid with silver foil that has an engraved floral pattern highlighted in gold.

-The bottom of the shaft ends with an elaborately chiseled gilt copper finial that unscrews and serves as a handle for a dagger hidden inside the shaft that was used as a secondary weapon in combat.
+The bottom of the shaft is adorned with an elaborately chiseled gilt copper finial that can be unscrewed to reveal a hidden dagger, which was used as a secondary weapon in combat.

-REFERENCES: A similar axe is published in the catalog "Rites of Power: Oriental Weapons" (Rituais de Poder: Armas Orientais), Collection of Jorge Caravana.
-Page 99.
+REFERENCES: A similar axe is published in the catalog "Rites of Power: Oriental Weapons" (Rituais de Poder: Armas Orientais) from a collection of Jorge Caravana on page 99.

 Which can also be viewed online: please see the link below.